 Policies related to health and nutrition are formed using the input from this committee.
 All parents are encouraged to participate, and these meetings also count toward our In-Kind grant match.

 Every parent is a member of the Head Start Parent Committee!
 Every month, YOU are encouraged to attend the Parent Committee Meeting and share your ideas and opinions, as well as to join in the fun of planning program activities and workshops.
 You will learn about any challenges our program may be tackling, and can be an important part of making a difference.
-Meetings are scheduled monthly at 3:30pm and last about an hour.
+Meetings are scheduled monthly and last about an hour.
 Limited childcare is offered for those who need it.

 Also known as the Family Services Advisory Committee, this group is made up of parents and community members who are interested in giving input regarding the needs and challenges our community is currently facing.
 This information is used to develop Selection Criteria that helps to determine the children who are most in need of our Head Start services.

 This committee meets together in February.
 This also counts toward our In-Kind grant match.